Course 6 Undergraduate Exchange Program with Cambridge University, England

-Course VI is pleased to participate in the Cambridge-MIT undergraduate exchange program (CME), and encourages sophomores to consider spending their junior year studying Electrical Engineering or Computer Science at Cambridge University in England.
+Course 6 is pleased to participate in the Cambridge-MIT undergraduate exchange program (CME), and encourages sophomores to consider spending their junior year studying Electrical Engineering or Computer Science at Cambridge University in England.
 Websites to check out include:

 MIT News Office Oct.
 12, 2013 article titled "Cambridge-MIT Exchange funding extended - BP funding allows program to expand to 21 students annually from 15 currently."